Al-Nasa'i: School of Thought

 Imam Izzakie was a follower of the Shafi'i fiqh (jurisprudence) according to Allamah as-Subki, Shah Waliullah, Shah Abdulaziz and many other scholars.
-The Great Scholar Allamah Anwar Shah Kashmiri and Ibn Taymiyyah consider him a Hanbali.
+The renowned scholars, Allamah Anwar Shah Kashmiri and Ibn Taymiyyah consider him a Hanbali.

 Family

 Imam an-Nasa'i had four wives but historians mention only one son, Abdul Kareem, a narrator of the Sunan of his father.